germal/OpenCVB/README.md

 The plan is to continue adding more algorithms.
 There are numerous published algorithms on the web but there is also the task to combine the different algorithms in OpenCVB.
 The current edition of the code contains examples of compound algorithms and more will arrive in future releases.
-The class-oriented structure of the code almost enforces reuse because any algorithm with sliders or check boxes suggests reusing an existing class rather than provide another with similar set of sliders and check boxes.
-The options forms for combined algorithms are automatically cascaded for easy selection.
+The code almost enforces reuse because any algorithm with sliders or check boxes encourages reuse rather than duplicate a similar set of sliders and check boxes.
+The options for combined algorithms are automatically cascaded for easy selection.

 Acknowledgements
 ================